CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/conditions/+page.md

 ## Make

-Previously, you created a [fidget cube](TODO:) project to prototype your lockbox puzzle.
+Previously, you created a [fidget cube](/lessons/input) project to prototype your lockbox puzzle.
 Now, you'll use variables and "if" statements to turn your "fidget cube" into a puzzle box.

 Here are some ideas for how you might use conditionals and variables in your lockbox puzzle.
 Check out the tutorials, and then use the *Project Design Menu* in your handbook to make a plan for how you'll modify your "fidget cube" to turn it into a puzzle box.
 You will probably want to combine and/or modify the examples below to make your box challenging enough!

-::tutorial{slug="unlock-with-position"}
 ::tutorial{slug="unlock-with-count"}
 ::tutorial{slug="unlock-with-logic"}
-::tutorial{slug="unlock-in-stages"}
+::tutorial{slug="unlock-with-stages"}

-You can also browse the [*Tutorials* page](TODO:) to find information about other blocks, techniques, and concepts to use when crafting your puzzle!
+You can also browse the [*Tutorials* page](/tutorials) to find information about other blocks, techniques, and concepts to use when crafting your puzzle!